IS THIS NAOMI?

 In the days when the judges ruled in Israel, there was a famine in the land, and therefore Elimelech and his family fled Bethlehem to dwell in the country of Moab.

 Sadly, in the space of ten years, Elimelech and his two sons, Mahlon and Chilion, died.
 So, Naomi (Elimelech’s wife) became utterly devastated.

-But, when Naomi heard that God had visited His people by giving them bread, she decided to return home, not anymore as Naomi but as Mara (Ruth 1:1-7).
+But when Naomi heard that God had visited His people by giving them bread, she decided to return home.
+However, not anymore as Naomi, but as Mara (Ruth 1:1-7).

-Naomi returned to Bethlehem with one of her daughter-in-laws (Ruth) who clung tenaciously to her and would not leave her as Orpha did.
+Naomi returned to Bethlehem with one of her daughters-in-law (Ruth), who clung tenaciously to her and would not leave her as Orpha did.

-Although Naomi passionately entreated and persuaded Ruth to turn back to her people, yet Ruth would not abandon her to misery and grief even when there seem to be no gain or benefit in following and cleaving to Naomi.
+Although Naomi passionately entreated and persuaded Ruth to turn back to her people, Ruth would not abandon her to misery and grief even when there seems to be no gain or benefit in following and cleaving to Naomi.

 What a selfless love!